femaleistp/DataStructuresToolkit/README.md

 ---

 ## Overview
-The DataStructuresToolkit project is a C# solution that demonstrates the main data structure and algorithm concepts using reusable code modules.
+The **DataStructuresToolkit** project is a C# solution demonstrating key data structure and algorithm concepts using reusable, testable modules.
-It includes arrays, lists, stacks, queues, recursion, and complexity analysis examples.
+It includes arrays, lists, stacks, queues, recursion, sorting, and searching examples — each with time complexity analysis and console demos.
-All modules are documented with XML comments and tested with xUnit to confirm they work correctly.
+All modules are documented with XML comments and tested using xUnit.
-The toolkit builds toward later topics such as tree traversals and divide-and-conquer algorithms.
+The toolkit now also includes **performance measurement utilities** that time algorithms in microseconds and apply **JIT warm-up** to improve accuracy.

 ---

 ## Project Structure
-**DataStructuresToolkit** – main library containing all class files.
+**DataStructuresToolkit** – main class library containing all data structure and algorithm files.
-**DataStructuresToolkit.Tests** – xUnit tests that confirm each method works correctly.
+**DataStructuresToolkit.Tests** – xUnit test project verifying correctness and edge cases.
-**DemoHarness** – console demo project that shows how stacks and queues behave in real examples.
+**DemoHarness** – console demo application that runs and compares algorithms visually and through timing output.

 ---